CacherApp/cacher-run-server/README.md

 ## Editing the Configuration

-The Run Server uses 2 config files to define the set of rules which govern how different file extensions are mapped to shell commands:
+The Run Server uses two Javascript-based config files to define the set of rules which govern how different file extensions are mapped to shell commands:

 - [config.default.js](src/config/config.default.js) - The default set of file types -> shell command mappings.
-While this file is copied to the Cacher directory as `~/.cacher/run-server.config.js`, you should never edit this file.
+While this config is copied to the Cacher directory as `~/.cacher/run-server.config.js`, you should never edit this file.
 If you would like to add a file handler to this config (and let everyone use it), please submit a pull request instead.
 See the [Contributing](#contributing) section below.

 - **`~/.cacher/run-server.user.config.js`** - Edit this file to add or overwrite handlers for file extensions.
-Here are a few examples of new functions you might add to handle file types:
+Here are a few examples of functions you might add to handle new file types:

 **Add command for `.awesome` file extension.**